First Year Seminar

 Yes.
 See “Where will students purchase the FYS textbook?” for details.

-All First-Year Seminars use a common text, Cornerstone: Creating Success Through Positive Change, Seventh Edition.
-The textbook is sold with “custom code” for access to MyStudentSuccessLab 3.0, the online companion.
-To ensure students purchase the correct materials, they must purchase the “custom” package from the WVU Bookstore (Barnes & Noble).
-Do not delay in purchasing your course materials or lose the "custom code", as there is an on-line assignment due within the first two weeks of the semester.
-If students purchase the textbook/code online, they will NOT have the correct materials and will not be able to access the online portion of the course.
+All First-Year Seminars use a common text, Cornerstone: Creating Success Through Positive Change, Sixth Edition.
+The textbook is sold with “custom code” for access to MyStudentSuccessLab 3.0, the on-line companion.
+Our “custom” package is NOT sold on-line.
+To ensure students purchase the correct materials, they must purchase the “custom” package from the WVU Bookstore (Barnes & Noble) or The Book Exchange.
+If students purchase the textbook/code on-line, they will NOT have the correct materials and will not be able to access the on-line portion of the course.

 To register, students will need a “custom” code, which is sold as part of the “custom” textbook package.
 See “Where will students purchase the FYS textbook?” for purchasing details.